Petrology and geochemistry of the Ordovician Blountian and Taconic foreland basin sequences: Implications for terrane accretion history

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Andersen, Charles Brannon, "Petrology and geochemistry of the Ordovician Blountian and Taconic foreland basin sequences: Implications for terrane accretion history" (1994).
-Earth Sciences - Dissertations.
+Earth & Environmental Sciences - Dissertations.
 16.